storesafe/cordova-sqlite-storage/README.md

 - Handling of invalid transaction and transaction.executeSql arguments
 - Use of database locations on macOS
 - Extremely large and small INTEGER and REAL values ref: [litehelpers/Cordova-sqlite-storage#627](https://github.com/litehelpers/Cordova-sqlite-storage/issues/627))
-- More emojis and other 4-octet UTF-8 characters
+- More emojis and other 4-byte UTF-8 characters
-- Database file names with multi-byte UTF-8 characters
+- More database file names with multi-byte UTF-8 characters including emojis and other 4-byte UTF-8 characters
 - XXX FUTURE TBD Android/iOS directory names with XXX characters
 - XXX Use of `?NNN`/`:AAA`/`@AAAA`/`$AAAA` parameter placeholders documented in <https://www.sqlite.org/lang_expr.html#varparam>, <https://www.sqlite.org/c3ref/bind_blob.html>), NOT supported in this plugin as discussed in XXX
 - Single-statement and SQL batch transaction calls with invalid arguments (TBD behavior subject to change)